 You write blog posts the same way you create pages— you drag and drop elements (text, images etc.) into a blog post.
 Posts can be saved as drafts or scheduled for later publishing.
 Posts can also be tagged or categorized.
 There's also a feature to import blogs from Blogger or Wordpress (if you already had a blog on one of those services).
 There is a commenting and moderation system but it does not integrate with popular commenting systems such as Facebook Comments or Disqus.
 Show Screenshot

 Ecommerce is a paid upgrade but it's not worth the upgrade.
 It's just a simple system where you add products with a price that link to Paypal.
-This is not full ecommerce— it doesn't allow on site checkout, you can't customize email receipts and there are no product variations (to list a few limitations).
+This is not the full ecommerce you'd find in Squarespace or Weebly— it doesn't allow on site checkout, you can't customize email receipts and there are no product variations (to list a few limitations).
 Show Screenshot

 One of the most advanced form builders I've seen in a website builder.
 You can do a ton with it (although I worry it will intimidate some users).
 There's a huge selection of fields: single line, date-time, file uploads, drop-downs, currency, URLs and much more.
 You can also create form rules that set form fields to show or hide and route email notifications.
 Form submissions are saved in a database so if you accidentally delete your email notifications, you can always go back in find form submissions.
 Show Screenshot